Is Butyrate an Antistat?

 Every winter we receive calls asking for help with static buildup in pneumatic systems.
-With lower humidity comes an increase in static electricity.
-One can decrease static charge through increased humidity, additives, ionization, proper grounding and surface coatings.
-And future blogs will address all of these options.
+Lower humidity brings an increase in static electricity.
+In pneumatic systems, one can decrease static charge through increased humidity and ionization in the air flow, additives to the resin, coating the outside surface of the tubing, and proper grounding.
+Future blogs will address all of these options.

-Busada has extruded clear-rigid transparent tubing for over 60 years and we firmly recommend cellulose acetate tubing for pneumatic conveyance.
+Busada has extruded clear-rigid transparent tubing for nearly 70 years and we firmly recommend cellulose acetate tubing for pneumatic conveyance.
 Still, we also extrude ABS, PC, PETG and PVC resins.
 But, unless one has a specific need tor these resins, we recommend Eastman Tenite Butyrate 576E UV stabilized, and 264E FDA approved resins.

 The axiom was, and still is today, “CAB provides the best transparent tubing for pneumatics due to its clarity, cellulosic base, superior impact strength, easy fabrication, and low acoustic resonance.”